-2.8 Can I require a tenant to have insurance?
+2.8 Am I required to have tenant insurance?

-Yes.
-Tenants are not required to have tenant insurance under the Condo Act nor the RTA, but you can include a requirement for the tenant to have insurance in your tenancy agreement.
+It depends.
+Tenants are not required to have tenant insurance under the Condo Act nor the RTA but having insurance may be required under the condominium corporation's governing documents or as a condition of a tenancy agreement.